top of page

 Project Description

-Price includes GST.
-Certificate will be issued by email within 1 business day of payment.
+Price excludes GST.
+Certificate will be issued by email within 1 business day.

 More Information

 This certificate provides a site wind classification for housing in accordance with AS4055 Wind Loads for Housing.
-It identifies the applicable site wind classification for the nominated site address and coordinates for use within the scope of the standard.
+It identifies the applicable site wind classification for the nominated site for use within the scope of the standard.

 The certificate is intended to provide a clear project-specific basis for design, specification, product selection and project coordination where an AS4055 site wind classification is required.